Vizemo/4143-PLC-VicMar/Assignments/P02/README.md

 ### Files

+#### 1.x is specifying the files are in a folder like 2.x is in another folder, etc.

 |    #    | Files    | Description                      |
 | :---: | -------- | -------------------------------- |
 |    1    | [imagemod](./imagemod/) | P02 goLang mascot workspace folder |